talmobi/toukei/README.md

-#　統計　toukei - etsy/statsd inspired bare bones simple stat spitter and swallower
+#　統計　toukei - etsy/statsd inspired bare bones simple stat gathering and reporting

 ## Simple to use
 TODO